Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks

 Consider Table~\ref{tab_pointnet} first.
 Four coefficients are insignificant: $c_5$, $c_6$, $c_7$, and $c_8$, and these are shown as $0$, while the others are significant at $\alpha=0.05$.
-The last column contains the $R^2$ coefficient of determination~\cite{kutner_applied_2005}, shown as a percentage.
-We can see that $R^2$ is around 94\%, which is fairly high and indicates good agreement between the data and the model.
+The last column contains the $R^2$ coefficient of determination~\cite{kutner_applied_2005}, shown as a percentage. $R^2$ is around 94\%, which is fairly high and indicates good agreement between the data and the model

 As the number of points $N$ increases, it becomes harder for the model to fit the data, hence the drop in $R^2$.
 Similar behavior can be seen in Tables~\ref{tab_pointnet++} and~\ref{tab_dgcnn} as well, although in these cases, $c_8$ is significant.

 Another observation is that there is a large overlap between the set of significant coefficients for PointNet, PointNet++, and DGCNN, even though these DNN models are quite different.
-This suggests that certain features of the point cloud itself may be able to predict adversarial points for different DNN models, and this is what makes ``no-box'' attacks possible.
+This suggests that certain features of the point cloud itself may be able to predict adversarial points for different DNN models, and this is what makes new attacks possible.
 Specifically, we see that edge intensity ($f_1$), weighted coordinate-based features ($f_2$, $f_3$, $f_4$), local variation-based feature ($f_9$), distance from the centroid ($f_{10}$), and LPF-based features ($f_{11}$, $f_{12}$, $f_{13}$, $f_{14}$) are all indicative of the adversarial score for all three DNN models.

 Tables~\ref{tab_pointnet},~\ref{tab_pointnet++}, and~\ref{tab_dgcnn} also give the coefficients of the linear combination of features that best predicts the adversarial score for each case.
 For example, if we were to predict the adversarial score derived from PointNet for the top $N=150$ points, then based on the corresponding row in Table~\ref{tab_pointnet}, we could use the following linear model: